onflow/flow/flips/20220203-capability-controllers.md

     // removed: fun link<T: &Any>(_ newCapabilityPath: CapabilityPath, target: Path): Capability<T>?
     // removed: fun unlink(_ path: CapabilityPath)
     // removed: fun getLinkTarget(_ path: CapabilityPath): Path?
+    // moved and renamed:
-    // changed: fun getCapability<T: &Any>(_ path: CapabilityPath): Capability<T>
+    //   old: fun getCapability<T: &Any>(_ path: CapabilityPath): Capability<T>
+    //   new: fun Capabilities.get<T: &Any>(_ path: CapabilityPath): Capability<T>?

+    pub let capabilities: &AuthAccount.Capabilities

+    pub struct Capabilities {

         /// Returns the capability at the given public path.
         /// Returns nil if the capability does not exist,
-    /// or if the given type is not a supertype of the capability's borrow type. pub fun getCapability<T: &Any>(_ path: PublicPath): Capability<T>?
+        /// or if the given type is not a supertype of the capability's borrow type. pub fun get<T: &Any>(_ path: PublicPath): Capability<T>?

         /// Borrows the capability at the given public path.
         /// Returns nil if the capability does not exist, or cannot be borrowed using the given type.
-    /// The function is equivalent to `getCapability(path)?.borrow()`. pub fun borrowCapability<T: &Any>(_ path: PublicPath): T?
+        /// The function is equivalent to `get(path)?.borrow()`. pub fun borrow<T: &Any>(_ path: PublicPath): T?

-    pub let storageCapabilities: &AuthAccount.StorageCapabilities
+        pub let storage: &AuthAccount.StorageCapabilities
-    pub let accountCapabilities: &AuthAccount.AccountCapabilities
+        pub let account: &AuthAccount.AccountCapabilities

         /// Publish the capability at the given public path.
         ///
         /// If there is already a capability published under the given path, the program aborts.
         ///
-    /// The path must be a public path, i.e., only the domain `public` is allowed. pub fun publishCapability(_ capability: Capability, at: PublicPath)
+        /// The path must be a public path, i.e., only the domain `public` is allowed. pub fun publish(_ capability: Capability, at: PublicPath)

-    /// Unpublishes the capability published at the given path.
+        /// Unpublish the capability published at the given path.
         ///
         /// Returns the capability if one was published at the path.
-    /// Returns nil if no capability was published at the path. pub fun unpublishCapability(_ path: PublicPath): Capability?
+        /// Returns nil if no capability was published at the path. pub fun unpublish(_ path: PublicPath): Capability?
+    }

     pub struct StorageCapabilities {